Table of Contents

 The study enrolled 126 postmenopausal women with osteopenia (DXA T-scores between -1.0 and -2.49 at the spine and hip).
 Participants were randomized 1:1: 64 received the active device and 62 received a sham device that emitted sound but delivered no vibration.
 All participants received daily calcium and vitamin D supplements.

-While the sample size is small, this is a gold-standard study design.
-I give credit to the company for investing in this level of evidence, many device manufacturers do not.
+The study enrolled 126 women, larger than typical for a De Novo device trial of this class.
+This is a gold-standard study design.
+I give credit to the company for investing in this level of evidence.
+Unfortunately, many device manufacturers do not.

 The Primary Endpoint Did Not Reach Statistical Significance